-In order to assist the Underwriters in complying with the provisions of paragraph (b)(5) of Rule 15c2 12 promulgated by the Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended ("Rule 15c2-12"), the Corporation and the Trustee will enter into a written agreement for the benefit of the holders of the 2021 Bonds (the "2021 Disclosure Agreement") to provide continuing disclosure.
-With respect to the 2016 Series C-2 Bonds, the Corporation and the Trustee entered into a written agreement for the benefit of the holders of the 2016 Series C-2 Bonds upon the initial issuance of the 2016 Series C-2 Bonds (the "2016 Disclosure Agreement").
-With respect to the 2017 Series C-3-A Bonds, the Corporation and the Trustee entered into a written agreement for the benefit of the holders of the 2017 Series C-3-A Bonds upon the initial issuance of the 2017 Series C-3-A Bonds (the "2017 Disclosure Agreement" and, together with the 2021 Disclosure Agreement and the 2016 Disclosure

-Agreement, each a "Disclosure Agreement" or together, the "Disclosure Agreements").
-The Corporation has undertaken, in the case of the 2016 Disclosure Agreement and the 2017 Disclosure Agreement, and will undertake, in the case of the 2021 Disclosure Agreement, to provide to the Municipal Securities Rulemaking Board ("MSRB"), on an annual basis on or before 150 days after the end of each fiscal year of the Corporation, commencing with the fiscal year ended October 31, 2021 with respect to the 2021 Disclosure Agreement, commencing with the fiscal year ended October 31, 2016 with respect to the 2016 Disclosure Agreement and commencing with the fiscal year ended October 31, 2017 with respect to the 2017 Disclosure Agreement, certain financial information and operating data, referred to herein as "Corporation Annual Information," including, but not limited to annual financial statements of the Corporation.
-In addition, the Corporation will undertake or has undertaken, as applicable, in the Disclosure Agreements, for the benefit of the holders of the 2021 Bonds, 2016 Series C-2 Bonds or 2017 Series C-3-A Bonds, as applicable, to provide to the MSRB, in a timely manner (not in excess of ten (10) Business Days after the occurrence of the event), the notices required to be provided by Rule 15c2-12 and described below.
+In order to assist the Underwriters in complying with the provisions of paragraph (b)(5) of Rule 15c2-12 promulgated by the Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended ("Rule 15c2-12"), the Corporation and the Trustee will enter into a written agreement for the benefit of the holders of the 2021 Series E Bonds and the 2008-2018 Consolidated Series Bonds (the "2021 Disclosure Agreement") to provide continuing disclosure.
+With respect to the 2008-2018 Consolidated Series Bonds, the Corporation and the Trustee entered into written agreements for the benefit of the holders of the 2008-2018 Consolidated Series Bonds upon the dates of initial issuance of certain of the Bonds consolidated and remarketed as the 2008-2018 Consolidated Series Bonds (such agreements are referred to collectively as the "2008-2018 Disclosure Agreement" and, together with the 2021 Disclosure Agreement, each a "Disclosure Agreement" or together, the "Disclosure Agreements").
+The Corporation has undertaken, in the case of the 2008-2018 Disclosure Agreement, and will undertake, in the case of the 2021 Disclosure Agreement, to provide to the Municipal Securities Rulemaking Board ("MSRB"), on an annual basis on or before 150 days after the end of each fiscal year of the Corporation, commencing with the fiscal year ended October 31, 2021 with respect to the 2021 Disclosure Agreement and with respect to filings due after the date of remarketing of the 2008-2018 Consolidated Series Bonds, June 29, 2021, under the 2008-2018 Disclosure Agreement, certain financial information and operating data, referred to herein as "Corporation Annual Information," including, but not limited to annual financial statements of the Corporation.
+In addition, the Corporation will undertake in the 2021 Disclosure Agreement, for the benefit of the holders of the Index Floating Rate Bonds, to provide to the MSRB, in a timely manner (not in excess of ten (10) Business Days after the occurrence of the event), the notices required to be provided by Rule 15c2-12 and described below.
 With regard to each Series of Bonds issued under the General Resolution for which an underwriter has an obligation under Rule 15c2-12, the Corporation has entered into agreements substantially identical to the Disclosure Agreements.